 - Bumbling Sidekick: He even called himself Dojima's "slave" at one point.

 - Butt-Monkey: He's always being shouted at by Dojima either for accidentally revealing too much about the investigation to the team, or screwing up in some case.

-- The Ditz: He just can't seem to do anything right.
+- The Ditz: He's generally presented as someone who can't seem to do anything right.

-- Foil: To the protagonist.
-Both of them are outsiders to Inaba who treat the Dojimas like a second family, but while the protagonist is proactive, works hard to develop bonds with others and is very competent, Adachi is lazy, tends to avoid relationships and is incredibly bumbling.
-To further emphasize this, his arcana in Golden, The Jester, is very similar to the protagonist's, The Fool, but emphasizes living idly rather than having the drive to charge blindly into the unknown.
+- Foil: To the Yu.
+Both of them are outsiders to Inaba who treat the Dojimas like a second family, but while Yu is proactive, works hard to develop bonds with others and is very competent, Adachi is lazy, tends to avoid relationships and is incredibly bumbling.
+To further emphasize this, his arcana in Golden, The Jester, is very similar to the Yu's, The Fool, but emphasizes living idly rather than having the drive to charge blindly into the unknown.
 They're even voiced by the same guy in the English version.